IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 - For more information on the installation procedures, you can refer to the [PostgreSQL documentation on Installing the Files](https://www.postgresql.org/docs/current/install-procedure.html#INSTALL).

 ### Step 6: Enable the Extension in PostgreSQL

-Connect to your PostgreSQL database using `psql`:
+- Connect to your PostgreSQL database using `psql`:

 ```bash
 psql -U your_username -d your_database
 ```

-Inside the PostgreSQL interactive terminal, enable the extension:
+- Inside the PostgreSQL interactive terminal, enable the extension:
 ```sql
 CREATE EXTENSION pg_plpgsql_ext;
 ```

 - For more information on the `CREATE EXTENSION` command, you can refer to the [PostgreSQL documentation on `CREATE EXTENSION`](https://www.postgresql.org/docs/current/sql-createextension.html).

 ### Step 7: Test the Extension

-Now that the extension is enabled, you can use the `subtract_numbers` function in SQL queries:

 ```sql
 -- Example usage of the function
 SELECT subtract_numbers(10, 5);